guaiyoui/EnMCS/README.md

-Code for the paper "Ensemble Disentangled Representations for Unsupervised Multilayer Community Search" which is submitted for reviewing in VLDB 2025.
+Code for the paper "Ensemble-based Deep Multilayer Community Search" which is submitted for reviewing in VLDB 2025.

 ### Training && Search in HoloSearch and EMerge